Dawn Marie Sass

-Dawn Marie Sass (born September 18, 1959) is an American politician who served as the 33rd State Treasurer of Wisconsin from 2007 to 2011.
-She was the third female Treasurer in Wisconsin's history.
+Dawn Marie Sass (born September 18, 1959) is an American public administrator and Democratic politician from Green County, Wisconsin.
+She served as the 33rd State Treasurer of Wisconsin from 2007 to 2011.
+She currently serves as a member of the Green County board of supervisors, and as town clerk of Exeter, Wisconsin.

 Early life and education

 Born in Milwaukee, Wisconsin, Sass graduated from St. Mary's Academy.
 She earned a Bachelor of Arts degree in history and political science from the University of Wisconsin–Milwaukee and did graduate work at National Louis University.
 Sass later earned a Master of Business Administration from Keiser University.

 Career

-Sass worked as a full-time Custody Placement Specialist, Juvenile Probation Officer, and Child Welfare Worker for Milwaukee County, where she was an active member and official of her union, the American Federation of State, County and Municipal Employees.
+Sass worked as a full-time custody placement specialist, juvenile probation officer, and child welfare worker for Milwaukee County, where she was an active member and official of her union, the American Federation of State, County and Municipal Employees.
 She also worked as a part-time retail clerk at Boston Store (Wisconsin) and a part-time Pharmacy Technician at St. Luke's Hospital in Milwaukee.